-Monthly or bi-monthly flock inspections of each chicken should be performed in order to identify and address parasites before an infestation worsens and birds begin exhibiting signs of parasites.
+Monthly or bi-monthly flock inspections of each chicken should be performed in order to identify and address parasites before an infestation worsens.
 Particular attention should be paid to brooding hens since they dust-bathe less frequently than usual, making them especially vulnerable to parasites.

 COMMON EXTERNAL PARASITES in CHICKENS:

-MITESNorthern fowl mites and Red Roost Mites are two of the most common poultry mites.
+Northern fowl mites and Red Roost Mites are two of the most common poultry mites.
 These tiny, eight-legged beasts can live both on the chicken and in the coop.
-They are partial to cracks and crevices in wood, roosts and inside nesting boxes.
+Red roost mites are partial to cracks and crevices in wood, roosts and inside nesting boxes.

 Mites can be grey, dark brown or reddish in color and can often be seen along feather shafts and underneath roosts after dark.
-Mites are active at night when they venture out to leech blood from chickens.
+Red roost mites are active at night when they venture out to leech blood from chickens.
 With its moist, rich blood supply, the vent area is a favorite feeding ground of mites.

 Typical signs of a mite infestation are scabs near the vent, eggs on the feathers and feather shafts and a light colored bird’s feathers may appear dirty in spots where the mites have left droppings and debris.
 A heavy mite infestation can lead to anemia and death of a chicken.
 Mites will bite humans, causing minor irritation in the affected area (and an urgent desire to take a gasoline shower).